kroitor/gjk.c/README.md

 It may seem like a lot of special cases to handle, but in fact, GJK already does that intrinsically.
 Check out the following:
 ```
 0-simplex =  nothing  + 1 point = 1 point
 1-simplex = 0-simplex + 1 point = 2 points
 2-simplex = 1-simplex + 1 point = 3 points
     ...   =    ...    + 1 point =    ...
 ```
 It's clear that each new dimension adds one more point to the simplex.
+A 2-simplex (a triangle) contains or consists of 1-simplices (segments).
 A 1-simplex (a segment) consists of even simpler 0-simplices (points).
-Likewise, a 2-simplex (a triangle) contains or consists of 1-simplices (segments).

 GJK evolves the simplex from the very beginning each time.
 So a simplex passes through all stages of its evolution during the process.
 The evolution stops when no further progress is possible.